cypress-io/github-action/README.md

 > [GitHub Action](https://help.github.com/en/actions) for running [Cypress](https://www.cypress.io) end-to-end tests.
 Includes NPM installation, custom caching and lots of configuration options.

+## Important

+We are getting reports that Cypress has suddenly started crashing when running on `ubuntu-latest` OS.
+Seems, GH Actions have switched from 16.04 to 18.04 overnight, and are having a [xvfb issue](https://github.com/cypress-io/cypress/pull/6199).
+Please wor around this problem by using `runs-on: ubuntu-16.04` image.

 ## Examples

 ### Basic